Acute Cholecystitis

 Acute acalculous cholecystitis

 The symptoms are similar to those of acute cholecystitis with gallstones but may be difficult to identify because patients tend to be severely ill (eg, in an intensive care unit) and may be unable to communicate clearly.
 Abdominal distention or unexplained fever may be the only clue.
-Untreated, the disease can rapidly progress to gallbladder gangrene and perforation, leading to sepsis, shock, and peritonitis; mortality approaches 65%.
+Untreated, the disease can rapidly progress to gallbladder gangrene and perforation, leading to sepsis, shock, and peritonitis.

 Pearls & Pitfalls

-• Closely monitor patients at risk of acalculous cholecystitis (eg, critically ill, fasting, or immunocompromised patients) for subtle signs of the disorder (eg, abdominal distention, unexplained fever).
+• Closely monitor patients at risk of acalculous cholecystitis (eg, patients who are critically ill, fasting, or immunocompromised) for subtle signs of the disorder (eg, abdominal distention, unexplained fever).

 Diagnosis of Acute Cholecystitis

-• Cholescintigraphy if ultrasonography results are equivocal or if acalculous cholecystitis is suspected
+• Cholescintigraphy if ultrasound results are equivocal or if acalculous cholecystitis is suspected

 Acute cholecystitis is suspected based on symptoms and signs.

 Cholescintigraphy is useful when results are equivocal; failure of the radionuclide to fill the gallbladder suggests an obstructed cystic duct (ie, an impacted stone).
+The use of cholescintigraphy is sometimes limited due to practical considerations, particularly in patients with hemodynamic instability (eg, in the intensive care unit) who cannot be transported and tolerate the scan duration.
 False-positive results may be due to the following:

 • A critical illness

-• Receiving total parenteral nutrition and no oral foods (because gallbladder stasis prevents filling)
+• Parenteral nutrition (because gallbladder stasis prevents filling)

 • Severe liver disease (because the liver does not secrete the radionuclide)

-• Previous sphincterotomy (which facilitates exit into the duodenum rather than the gallbladder)
+• Previous sphincterotomy (which facilitates flow into the duodenum rather than the gallbladder)

-Abdominal CT identifies complications such as gallbladder perforation or pancreatitis.
+Abdominal CT and MRI identify complications such as gallbladder perforation or pancreatitis, as well as choledocholithiasis and other extrabiliary involvement.

 Acute acalculous cholecystitis